Mr. Serratore’s evaluative approach to mediating employment cases has enabled him to achieve an extraordinarily high rate of success.

 Legal authorities are unnecessary unless the case involves novel issues of law.

-After a hearing date has been set and briefs have been submitted, Mr. Serratore will separately contact the lawyers to discuss various matters including:
+After a hearing date has been set and briefs have been submitted, Mr. Serratore will sometimes contact the lawyers to discuss various matters including:

 Mr. Serratore charges a flat rate for all cases.
 The mediation fee includes all preparation time, pre-hearing telephone conferences, unlimited time at the mediation hearing and follow up communications with counsel, if necessary.
+Follow up time of more than 5 hours is subject to additional fees on an hourly basis if the matter is resolved.
 For cases outside of Los Angeles, Orange and Ventura Counties, Mr. Serratore charges an additional fee which includes his travel time and expenses.
 Please call our office or email clerk@serratorelaw for rates.

 If full payment is not received in advance of the mediation it may be subject to cancellation.
 The mediation fee is refundable if the engagement is canceled twenty-one (21) days or more before the scheduled mediation date.
 The mediation fee is subject to forfeiture if the engagement is canceled or postponed less than twenty-one (21) days before the mediation date, unless the date is re-booked with a different mediation.